 4 stages for the use of IoT in business strategy.

-Cloud computing has been a catalyst to accelerate the use of IoT among enterprises.
+Cloud computing has been a catalyst for accelerating the use of IoT across enterprises.
 The cloud made it possible to connect devices (sensors or machines) to traditional line-of-business applications such as ERP and asset tracking platforms.

-Although the devices were able to generate telemetry data, companies had not been able to capture, process, or analyze it.
-Now with the evolution of communication technologies such as LTE and 5G, it allows you to take advantage of the ideas that applications provide with the data provided by devices in process.
+Although devices have been able to generate telemetry data, companies had not been able to capture, process, or analyze telemetry data.
+Now with communication technologies such as LTE and 5G, you can take advantage of the opportunities provided by data from in-process devices.

-Cloud-based Enterprise Internet of Things (IoT) platforms are enabling organizations of any size to build connected applications that improve productivity and efficiency.
-In general, they operate under a pay-as-you-go model, making it easier to use in many customers.
+Cloud-based Enterprise Internet of Things (IoT) platforms are making it possible for organizations of any size to build applications that improve productivity and efficiency.
+In general, they work under a pay-as-you-go model, making it easy to use in many customers.

 As companies begin to evaluate solutions and use IoT in different enterprise applications, here are four scenarios that help them drive their connected device strategy.

-Device-to-device communication or machine-to-machine (M2M) communication is the critical use case of IoT.
+Device-to-device communication or machine-to-machine (M2M) communication is the case for critical IoT use.
 By connecting two local or remote devices, organizations can achieve efficiency and avoid production disruptions.
 The IoT platform organizes communication between devices according to predefined rules and business logic.
-A simple example of device-to-device communication is to control the HVAC based on the ambient temperature reported by a thermostat.
+A simple example of device-to-device communication is to control the HVAC based on the ambient temperature reported by a thermostat and the % occupancy.
 In industrial scenarios, the manufacture of equipment in two production units is connected to the cloud-based IoT platform.
 When an outage is detected on one of the drives, the computer at the remote site automatically turns on to maintain the expected production level.

-Contemporary IoT platforms offer out-of-the-box M2M capabilities.
-Instantly add value to connected devices by organizing workflow between devices.
+Contemporary IoT platforms offer out-of-the-art M2M capabilities.
+They instantly add value to connected devices by organizing workflow across devices.

 Centralized command and control

 In this case the use focuses on connecting devices to the software.
 By allowing remote access to devices from apps, they can be controlled from anywhere.
-Desktop, web, and mobile applications become on/off remotes and even operating parameter modification controls.
+Desktop, web, and mobile applications become on/off remote controls and even operating parameter modification controls.

-Connected devices are able to transmit telemetry and status information of different process variables to the cloud.
-In this way, data from remote devices in a centralized repository can continuously allow monitoring of device or process status.
-Even if devices are not remotely modifiable or controllable, health monitoring proves valuable to businesses.
+Connected devices are able to transmit telemetry and status information from different process variables to the cloud.
+In this way, data in the cloud of remote devices allows continuous monitoring of the status of the device or process.
+Even if devices are not modifiable or remotely controllable, health monitoring proves valuable to businesses.
 By incorporating predefined rules to trigger actions, organizations can alert the appropriate computers when a device is not working properly or exits some control parameter.